ignacioureta/interview/README.md

 ## Third task

 We changed the styles of the Question and answer, and now we have to render the date and who did the last change in the question. the events are as follows: creation, edition, publish, submission, closing, in that order.
 We also updated the answers and questions jsons AND the mockup

+## Fourth task

+Add a select at the top of the page with all the users.
+When you select a user, you're "logged in" as that user.
+I've added the `organization` attribute to the `users`.
+If the organization of the logged in user doesn't match the one from the user that did an action, you should render the organization name instead of the user name in that question/answer